mohamedamr241/CEE-STORE/README.md

   }
   ```

-  - we have two databases: production this is for development and can be connected by running npm run start and production and testing is for testing and can be connected to by running npm run test.
+  - We have two databases: production this is for development and can be connected by running npm run start and production and testing is for testing and can be connected to by running npm run test.

-  - as we see here there is a development database and testing database if you are running the server using npm run start development database will be connected but if you run npm run test then testing database will be connected.
+  - As we see here there is a development database and testing database if you are running the server using npm run start development database will be connected but if you run npm run test then testing database will be connected.

-  - after connecting to the database you should run the migration up (db-migrate up) to create the tables in the database.
+  - After connecting to the database you should run the migration up (db-migrate up) to create the tables in the database.

 By following this steps you have successfully connected to the database for development or for testing and the next step is creating your tables and migrating them in the database or run the tests (testing with jasmine).

-## ports
+## Ports

-- port in which the server is running on: 8000
+- Port in which the server is running on: 8000
-- port of the database is in .env file hidden which is:5432
+- Port of the database is in .env file hidden which is:5432

 ```bash
 #.env